 - Secrets of Matrix Factorization: Approximations, Numerics, Manifold Optimization and Random Restarts

-- July - Oct 2015: I worked at Toshiba Research Europe as a research intern for 13 weeks working on the projective bundle adjustment project.
+- Toshiba Research, UK (2015): I interned for 13 weeks working on the projective bundle adjustment project.

-- July - Oct 2014: I interned at Microsoft Research Cambridge for 12 weeks working on the problem of low-rank matrix factorization with missing data.
+- Microsoft Research, UK (2014): I interned for 12 weeks working on the problem of low-rank matrix factorization with missing data.